yunjoon-soh/CSE360_Final_Project/README.md

 * gridDPseudo
 : gridDPseudo includes **incomplete function** call that is involved with peeking the child process for parameters and modifying them before the syscall completion.
-This will be discussed in **Challenge** section.
+This will be discussed in Challenge section.

+## Challenge

+Because the grid platform is targeting arbitrary program and thus it is not guaranteed that user will have the source code, family of execv must be called.
+By the nature of execv, any seccomp-bpf filter applied to it will be ignored.
+Thus, monitoring every syscall of interest must be examined at the run time.
+This affects the performance and raise the difficulty to implement it.

+Once syscall gets initialized it is impossible to halt, abort without terminating the tracee with the kill signal or through mechanisms implemented in ptrace.
+However, this should not be the case in our software because what we want is for subset of syscalls to act differently and not terminate.
+From the untrusted program's perspective, every syscall should execute as if it was not hooked.
+This includes the return value of syscalls after examination of its parameters.
+This is abstract at this level and it is explained in detail where I talk about the issue with actual implementation.